steve-kasica/romanticcircles.github.io/_docs/production-documentation/subsection/rc-tei-style.md

 #### Line Break

 This tag enforces a blank line in the resulting HTML.
 Note that `<lb/>` is self-closing, so no end tag is needed.
+In other words, a line break tag can stand on its own.
+In some formatting instances, though, you might need to begin and end a line break tag (e.g. when using the milestone tag)

 - `<lb/>`